Swarup0911/Probo_PolyMarket_Arb_Finder/README.md

 # 🎲 ArbFinder: Arbitrage Bot for Probo & Polymarket

-> 🚧 **Side Quest Project** — Exploring the mechanics of opinion markets and the possibility of guaranteed profit through arbitrage.
+> This project began as a **Side Quest Project** to understand:

+How prediction markets derive their odds

+Whether efficient market hypothesis holds in these platforms

+The mechanics of cross-platform arbitrage

+It's not about gambling, but about exploring market microstructure and behavioral economics.

 ## 🧠 Overview